matrixorigin/matrixorigin.io/docs/MatrixOne/Performance-Tuning/optimization-concepts/through-cluster-by.md

 `Cluster by` is a command used to optimize the physical arrangement of a table.
 When `Cluster by` is used during table creation, tables without primary keys can be physically sorted according to a specified column.
 The data rows will be rearranged in the same order as the values of that column.
 This physical sorting helps improve query performance.

-It should be noted that `Cluster by` cannot coexist with a primary key because it already specifies the sorting order.
-Otherwise, it will result in a syntax error.
-Additionally, `Cluster by` can only be specified during table creation and does not support dynamic creation.

 The following are some considerations when using `Cluster by`:

 `Cluster by` cannot coexist with a primary key because the primary key already specifies the sorting order.
 Otherwise, it will result in a syntax error.